Terradue/doc-developer-sandbox/source/start/sandbox.rst

 Connect to your Sandbox
 ========================

-To connect your Sandbox you need a secure connection with the Terradue's infrastructure.
+To connect with your Sandbox, you need a secure connection to our infrastructure.
 Following this guide you will be able to access your Sandbox through the Secure Shell (SSH) network protocol.

 Prerequisites
 -------------

-- You receveid an email from support@terradue.com where the subject contains "Cloud Dashboard access and Sandbox deployment" and obtained information on how to get the <cloud_username> and the <sandbox_host> values,
+- You receveid an email from support@terradue.com with the subject "Cloud Dashboard access and Sandbox deployment" and obtained information on how to get the VM <cloud_username> and <sandbox_host> values,
-- You are connected to the Terradue's VPN (see :ref:`run-your-vpn-connection`),
+- You are connected to our VPN (see :ref:`run-your-vpn-connection`),
-- You installed your SSH key (see :ref:`install-ssh-key`),
+- You installed your SSH keys (see :ref:`install-ssh-key`).

 .. _connecting_from_unix_linux_mac: